GFW PTSD Home | Site Map | Site Search

 becomes more or less stressful.
 I am heartened to learn that the

-person who wrote to Joyce, is concerned about the way another survivor
+person who wrote the question, is concerned about the way another survivor

 might feel if she backs away.
 Sometimes, however, this is a matter of